ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

 ## 6. Buying, extending and changing licenses
 ### 6.1.
 Price and general information
-The price currently is **2.00 EUR net per mailbox and year**, which equals **less than 0.17 EUR net per mailbox and month**.
+The price currently is **2.10 EUR net per mailbox and year**, which is **less than 0.18 EUR net per mailbox and month**.

 We keep license costs as fair as possible.
 Fair means:
 - Small companies always just pay the same low price as big enterprises.
-- No maintenance contracts that are advertised as "free" but really are hidden in the annual price and are never used to the extent that you pay for over the years.
+- No maintenance contracts or support contracts that are advertised as "free" but really are hidden in the annual price and are never used to the extent that you pay for over the years.
-  With us, you only pay for the support you actually need - due to the extensive documentation, this is usually not even necessary.
-And in the event of a bug in our software or its components, support is free of charge.
+  With us, you only pay for the support you actually need - due to the extensive documentation, this is usually not even necessary. **If the cause of your support request is a bug in the latest version of Set-OutlookSignatures, the Benefactor Circle add-on, their documentation or one of the supplied components, support is free - no ifs, ands or buts.**
 - No additional infrastructure that someone else runs for you and for which costs are incurred regardless of usage.
   No interfaces that regularly transfer your data to external data centers for the preparation of signatures and to which you have to redirect every email for the application of signatures.
   Everything runs on your existing systems, which you already trust and govern, and within your own security boundaries.
-- No deliberately inflated prices that are then lowered through negotiations.<br><br>
+- No deliberately inflated prices that are then "discounted" through negotiations.<br><br>

-There is no minimum number of mailboxes, only a minimum amount of EUR 250.00 net per invoice.
+There is no minimum number of mailboxes, only a minimum amount of EUR 210.00 net per invoice.

 Each mailbox in your environment for which you want to use an exclusive Benefactor Circle feature requires a license.
 This also applies to shared mailboxes.